-Breast augmentation is the most popular cosmetic surgery in America, with over 333,000 breast augmentation surgeries performed in 2017 according to the American Society of Aesthetic Plastic Surgery.
+Breast augmentation is one of the most popular cosmetic surgery procedures in America, with over 298,568 procedures performed in 2022 up 4% from 2019 according to the American Society of Aesthetic Plastic Surgery.
 As the most frequently performed aesthetic surgery since 2012, breast augmentation can be an incredibly rewarding procedure.
 Many women who undergo breast augmentation feel more confident in their appearance and more comfortable in their clothes.

 Breast augmentation is a surgical procedure that enlarges the breasts through placement of an implant.
 It can be customized in a number of ways, including: